PACKED-vzw/CultURIze/doc/Setup.md

    static clientSecret: string = "";
   ```

   You WILL need to fill theses values with your API keys.
-To obtain API Keys, follow the step on this page: [this page](https://github.com/settings/applications/new).
+To obtain API Keys, go to [this page](https://github.com/settings/applications/new).
   Now, fill the form with the following information:
    * **Application Name:** CulturizeApp (*Note: you can use a variation of the name, or even use your organization's name.
 It does not matter*)
    * **Homepage URL:** If you have a website, use your website's URL, if you don't, use the link to the GitHub repo of the project.